-One of the presets is used to set the initial slider values when a face is enhanced.
-The preset used can be different depending on whether the face is female, male or child, and is indicated using the female, male or child symbol as shown in the screenshot above.
-To change which preset is the default for new faces, use the Manage Presets 77 dialog.
+One of the global presets is used to set the initial slider values when a face is enhanced.
+The preset used can be different depending on whether the face is female, male or child.
+To change which preset is the default for new faces, use the Manage Presets 85 dialog.